 An extremely wealthy man from one of the nation’s prominent family’s once simply told me “collect good art”.
-His reasoning was good art always goes up in value – often quite substantially especially after the artist dies.
-Find someone who creates such beautiful pieces that you are simply drawn to their artwork.
+His reasoning was good: art always goes up in value, often quite substantially especially after the artist dies.
+Find an artist you are simply drawn to who creates beautiful and inspiration pieces.
 Chances are, others already appreciate their works.
 If it is an investment, it might as well be an enjoyable one.

 One of the most under-rated artists I’ve come across is Chuck Bowden, an artist from far northern coastal California who works with miniatures – often taking months to finish a tiny piece.
 His attention to detail is amazing – working from photographs on mediums such as eggs using just a pencil or a pencil and a ballpoint pen.
 His works are beautiful examples of realism/hyperrealism.

 It is hard to pinpoint what makes an artist great in their lifetime – unique talent of course, self promotion and of course art that has magnetic appeal.
 I’ve never met Chuck, I’ve talked to him on the phone a few times but he does not seem to be a self promoter – and I’m guessing some of his pieces are a huge turnoff based on their extreme political bent and perhaps images created and based upon photographs are not considered “original”.